zoo-js/zoo-charts/README.md

-# people-charts
+# zoo-charts

-📊 View the distribution of people through the charts
+📊 View the distribution of zoo people through the charts

 ## View